Contrasting Koninklijke Philips (NYSE:PHG) and Nano-X Imaging (NASDAQ:NNOX)

-Nano-X Imaging (NASDAQ:NNOX) and Koninklijke Philips (NYSE:PHG) are both business services companies, but which is the better stock?
-We will compare the two businesses based on the strength of their analyst recommendations, valuation, institutional ownership, risk, profitability, dividends and earnings.
+Koninklijke Philips (NYSE:PHG) and Nano-X Imaging (NASDAQ:NNOX) are both medical companies, but which is the better business?
+We will compare the two companies based on the strength of their dividends, institutional ownership, profitability, analyst recommendations, earnings, valuation and risk.

-This table compares Nano-X Imaging and Koninklijke Philips’ net margins, return on equity and return on assets.

-This is a summary of recent ratings and recommmendations for Nano-X Imaging and Koninklijke Philips, as provided by MarketBeat.com.
+This is a summary of recent ratings for Koninklijke Philips and Nano-X Imaging, as reported by MarketBeat.com.

 |Sell Ratings